AstroMined/debtonator/docs/test_failure_resolution_plan.md

 ## Final Verification

-- [ ] All 28 remaining tests passing
+- [x] All 52 tests passing
-- [ ] Documentation updated with any new patterns discovered
+- [x] Documentation updated with newly discovered SQL aggregation patterns
-- [ ] Commit message prepared with summary of fixes
+- [x] Commit message prepared with summary of fixes

+## Key Learnings & Patterns

+During the test fixing process, we identified several important patterns that have been incorporated into the codebase:

+1. **SQL Aggregation with Group By**: When grouping data with SQLAlchemy, using `func.sum()` with `group_by()` ensures proper aggregation.

+2. **COUNT(*) vs COUNT(column)**: When using OUTER JOINs, COUNT(*) will count rows even when the joined table has NULL values, while COUNT(column) will only count non-NULL values.
+This distinction is crucial for accurate counts with JOINs.

+3. **Error Message Flexibility**: For validation error testing, use flexible pattern matching to accommodate changes in error message formatting between library versions.

+4. **Timezone-Aware DateTime Handling**: Always use timezone-aware datetime utilities from datetime_utils.py to ensure consistent behavior across environments.

+All these patterns have been successfully implemented across the repository layer, resulting in a robust and consistent codebase.